“My birth name is Hiram Ulysses Grant.”

 “Find my picture on any $50 bill printed after 1913.”

 Jesse Grant, father of Ulysses S. Grant, opened the J.R.
 Grant leather goods store in 1853.
-Ulysses humbly worked at the store as a clerk.
+Ulysses humbly worked at the store as a clerk from 1860 to 1861.
 Once famous, townspeople would peer in to try to figure out which of the Grants was the victorious General.
 In 1863, Orvil, brother to Ulysses, formed a partnership with C.R.
 Perkins and opened the Grant & Perkins leather store, now home to a retail shop, one can browse modern-day items at 103 N. Main Street.

 In April of 1860, Grant, Julia, and the four children arrived in Galena aboard the Mississippi steamer Itasca.
 The newcomers fell in love with the affluent town and established residence at 121 S. High Street, perched above the Galena River and bustling business district.
 Grant and Julia rented their new home for $100 per year.